Partisans (architectural firm)

-Contribution to Canadian Architecture

-PARTISANS has contributed significantly to architecture in Canada through its unique style and approach which regards architecture as a collective, political act.
-“Canada has a limited roster of world-class architects, who mostly work for rarified clients.
-It also has a small community of boutique studios that do creative one-off pieces, usually private residences.
-But Partisans… is different—a critical firm, specializing not only in design but also in rhetoric and activism.
-In six years, the firm has worked up a varied portfolio: houses, furniture, industrial pieces, restaurant interiors, sculptural lighting, books, and public interventions that border on performance art."

-In 2020 the firm was recognized with the Emerging Architectural Practice Award by the Royal Architectural Institute of Canada.
-According to the 2020 jury, “The firm’s projects are original, powerful and evocative.
-The team is capable of thinking at all scales from interiors to city planning; the works speak to a vision for the future that is free-minded and innovative.
-As outspoken advocates for the quality of architecture as a social vehicle, their success is evidenced by the beloved spaces they have crafted.”
-In Canada, where the architecture profession is increasingly corporate and conservative, PARTISANS embodies a "bold and expansive vision of architecture as an art form and a profession engaged with the biggest cultural questions."

 History

 In 2008, the founders of PARTISANS, Josephson and Baktash, were finishing their master's of architecture degree at the University of Waterloo.
 They became close as they consulted on each other's thesis projects, and decided to go into business together.
 Alex Josephson had previously worked as a sculptor and worked for the architect Massimiliano Fuksas in Rome before returning to Canada.
 Both founders had previously worked at larger firms, where they were unable to be creative, and soon decided to set up their shop together.
 Starting with small commissions from family, the pair soon started building their firm up, winning a commission from Osmington to become the lead architect of the redevelopment and expansion of Toronto’s historic Union Station’s commercial real estate “to leverage Union’s identity as a major transit hub and transform it into ‘a fluid stage for Toronto’s most ambitious culinary, cultural, design, and retail offerings."
 Jonathan Friedman, a licensed architect with a decade of experience in Toronto, joined the firm in 2014 and is now the third partner.